 The list of Fundamental duties is enshrined in Article 51A under Part IVA.
 The fundamental duties in the Indian Constitution are inspired by USSR.

 The Fundamental Duties were added to the constitution through the 42nd Constitutional Amendment Act 1976, on the basis of the recommendation of the Swaran Singh Committee.

 - Originally Fundamental Duties were ten in number and increased to eleven by the 86th Amendment in 2002, which added a duty on every parent or guardian to ensure that their child or ward was provided opportunities for education between the ages of six and fourteen years.

-- The Fundamental duties are available only for citizens of India, not for foreigners.
+- The Fundamental duties are available only to citizens of India, not to foreigners.

 List of Fundamental Duties

 - to abide by the constitution and respect its ideals and institutions, the National Flag, and the National anthem;

 - Legal enforcement: (a).
 Prevention of Insult to National Honour Act, 1971 and (b).
 Emblems and Names (Prevention of improper use) Act1950